 Why does self-regulation matter so much for leaders?
 First of all, people who are in control of their feelings and impulses - that is, people who are reasonable - are able to create an environment of trust and fairness.
 In such an environment, politics and infighting are sharply reduced and productivity is high.
 Talented people flock to the organization and aren't tempted to leave.
 And self-regulation has a trickle-down effect.
 No one wants to be known as a hothead when the boss is known for her calm approach.
 Fewer bad moods at the top mean fewer throughout the organization.
+Second, self-regulation is important for competitive reasons.
+Everyone knows that business today is rife with ambiguity and change.
+Companies merge and break apart regularly.
+Technology transforms work at a dizzying pace.
 People who have mastered their emotions are able to roll with the changes.
+When a new change program is announced, they don't panic; instead, they are able to suspend judgment, seek out information, and listen to executives explain the new program.
+As the initiative moves forward, they are able to move with it.

+Sometimes they even lead the way.
+Consider the case of a manager at a large manufacturing company.
+Like her colleagues, she had used a certain have mastered their emotions are able to roll with the changes.
 They don't panic.